kekru/ILIASDownloader2/README.md

 # Getting started

-Add libraries to you maven dependencies or download manually from the [repo](https://whiledo.de/maven/repo/de/whiledo/iliasdownloader/).
+Add libraries to your maven dependencies.
 ```xml
 <project>
 	...